 Teaching heritage learners is not the same as teaching learners of a foreign language.
 Heritage languages are languages other than English that are spoken in homes, communities, and extended families.
 Although many of our students come from vibrant multilingual contexts, unless bilingual options are available, youth seldom have access to expanding their home/community languages (and literacy in them) in schools, which are predominantly English environments.
 When students are given the opportunity to use, learn, and expand on their heritage languages, they are able to tap into an abundance of resources and knowledge.

 We will examine identity work, social justice topics, community-based learning and inquiry projects for growing heritage language (literacy), content-based instruction that promotes ethnic studies and racial consciousness, and arts-integrated multiliteracies for heritage language development.
 This is the introductory prerequisite course that introduces the “deep-dive” topic courses.
 Participants will collaborate; connect experiences of heritage teachers and learners to research on multilingual development; and learn how to bring communities, classrooms, and digital storytelling together to create powerful heritage language learning environments.

 Critical Approaches to Heritage Language Education will be video-based and real-time.
 We will use Webex (like Zoom or Skype) and Google Classroom to create as close to an in-person environment as we can.
-Meetings will be held on Mondays and Wednesdays, 5-7pm CST, with small group meetings based on student schedules.
+Small group meetings will be held based on student schedules.